 iPad Air (2020) vs iPad Pro (2020): Verdict

 Both the iPad Air (2020) and the iPad Pro (2020) are powerful and versatile tablets with terrific feature sets.
-However, you need to only look at the differences in their features and specs to realize that they target different markets.
+However, you need to only look at the differences in their features and specs to realise that they target different markets.

 The Air may be a premium, if mid-range leaning, device.
 However, it’s better suited for the more casual users with more discerning tastes or perhaps some creative inclinations – more for hobbies than pros.
 It’ll also serve as a great accessory for professionals who need a tablet for performing less demanding tasks like sending emails and typing up a document while on the go, as well as some light designing, editing, and music production.
 The A14 chip can handle a lot, undoubtedly, but it's still not quite as ready for pro applications as the chip in the iPad Pro.